franhancock/Metastability-demystified/META_MODELLING/README.md

 addpath(genpath('/Users/HDF/Hancock Dean Dropbox/Doug Dean/Fran/Academics/PostDoc/Projects/META_MODELLING'))

-## If you just wish to run the animations without re-running the simulation
+### If you just wish to run the animations without re-running the simulation
-## You will still need to download the Brain Dynamics Toolbox here https://bdtoolbox.org/
+### You will still need to download the Brain Dynamics Toolbox here https://bdtoolbox.org/

-In the models folder, load a model into MATLAB, e.g.
+In the modelling/models folder, load a model into MATLAB, e.g.

 load HMM.mat sys
 gui = bdGUI(sys)

 ## If you wish to run the simulations then download the Brain Dynamics Toolbox here https://bdtoolbox.org/

 ### Kuramoto Shanahan model

-#### run the Kuramoto Shanahan model in the GUI
+#### to run the Kuramoto Shanahan model in the GUI:

 Kij = random_connections; sys = KuramotoShan(Kij); gui = bdGUI(sys);

 #### save the model from the GUI in models/

-#### run the simulation plot and save the video
+#### In the animations folder, run the simulation plot and save the video

 Plot_phases_Shanahan_extra(4000,10000,10,1)